Quantfury Daily Gazette

-Inflation and crypto: people taking control of their future
+Inflation and crypto: people take control

 During the last decade, and especially for those of us who live in Latin America, the belief has been built up that inflation is only limited to those countries of the so-called “third world”, or developing countries.
 However, the COVID-19 crisis has shown that even the major economic powers could be susceptible to accelerated price increases, generating uncertainty and jeopardizing the confidence and value of theoretically much stronger currencies.